Swammers8/swammers8.github.io/assets/footprintingMedium.md

 Nmap done: 1 IP address (1 host up) scanned in 1.24 seconds
 ```

-It looks like we can access a share with some ticket information.
+It looks like we can access a share with some support tickets from this `TechSupport` file share.
 We can mount the file sshare with the following commands:

 ```
 mkdir target-NFS